gerrymandr/qgis-compactness/README.md

 An open-source plugin built to allow QGIS users to apply different Measures of Compactness on District polygons

-Built on top of Python's [Mander Library](https://pypi.python.org/pypi/mander)
+Built on top of the Python [Mander Library](https://pypi.python.org/pypi/mander)

+Watch this for an overview on the issues concerning [Redistricting, Gerrymandering, and Compactness of Political Districts](https://www.youtube.com/watch?v=vdkvQ9y04K4)

 ## Using these Resources